 Place 1-2 small drops of RMPI on the slide and twirl the fresh brush (motility sample) in the RMPI on the slide while applying a small amount of force pressing down.
 Place the slide on the microscope stage and observe motility with the attending.

-The attending should call the surgeon with results, fill out the Cilmot diagnosis on the requisition, surgeon’s name and date informed., then sign and date.
+The attending should call the surgeon with results, fill out the Cilmot diagnosis on the requisition, surgeon’s name and date informed, then sign and date.

 Accessioning